mkarner07/mkarner07.github.io/_posts/2024/2024-12-05-A-Simple-Framework-for-Understanding-Psychology-of-Change.md

 date: 2024-12-05
 excerpt_separator: "<!--more-->"
 categories:
-  - Management and Leadership
+  - Leadership as a System
 tags:
-  - Management and Leadership
+  - Personal Operating Systems
-  - Leadership
+  - Leadership as a System
   - Communication
   - Psychology
   - Strategy